-Apple’s released a new version of its iPadOS 13 operating system.
-The iPadOS 13.2 update is a small maintenance upgrade and it comes with four bug fixes for your tablet. .
+Apple’s released an updated version of its iPadOS 13 operating system.
+The iPadOS 13.3 update is a milestone upgrade and it includes a mix of features, bug fixes, enhancements, and security patches.

 In this guide, we’ll take you through the current state of iPadOS 13 problems.
 We’ll also show you where to find potential fixes for the most common iPadOS 13 problems and provide you with some resources that should help if you run into trouble.

 Our walkthrough also touches on the state of the downgrade and tell you about what’s coming next from Apple.